andiandi13/DBZ-Recut-subsync/README.md

 #### What if a timeline clip is disabled?

-If a clip is disabled in kdenlive, subtitles of this clip will still be generated.
-We've actually used this technique to generate subtitles lines for isolated vocals (a random .wav file which have not "video synced" in it's name), that we aligned it with a disabled audio clip containing the same voice so that it syncs the associated subtitle line :
+If a clip is disabled in kdenlive, subtitles for this clip will still be generated.
+We've actually used this technique to generate subtitle lines for isolated vocals (a random .wav file which does not have "video synced" in its name), that we aligned with a disabled audio clip containing the same voice so that it syncs the associated subtitle line :

 <img width="500" height="474" alt="DBZR026" src="https://github.com/user-attachments/assets/c64ec0c0-33de-488f-a35f-7075928355d5" />

-- Compatibility of the script with other projects : this script are not made specifically for Dragon Ball Z serie.
-Actually, it can be compatible with any project made with kdenlive, but you will have to edit the script "Extract_timecodes.py" located in _dependencies folder, so that it doesn't look for audio files named "video synced" (unless you rename your audio track like that) and change output filenames in the merging script at the end.

 #### Subtitle exclusion : Asubcut (audio) / nosync0r (video)

 Sometimes, a subtitle line starts near the end of an audio clip, because just after that clip (i.e., if it hadn't been cut), there's a voice.
 Since the subtitle line's start time is often set before the voice actually plays, the line may end up being incorrectly included in the preceding clip.
-To prevent this, split the track at the right point, add the Asubcut effect (on audio clips) or nosync0r (on video clips) to the final clip, and disable the effect (since it's not actually used for audio processing, it just acts as a cue for the script).
+To prevent this, split the clip just before the point where that unwanted line would be generated, then add the Asubcut effect (on audio clips) or nosync0r (on video clips) to the final clip, and disable the effect (since it's not actually used for its intended purpose, but just acts as a cue for the script).
 Any subtitle lines included in that marked clip will then be discarded.

-"Asubcut" was chosen as a mnemonic: A sub(title) cut.
+"Asubcut" and "nosync0r" were just chosen as mnemonics: "A subtitle cut" and "No synchronization"

 <img width="855" height="488" alt="..." src="https://github.com/user-attachments/assets/55528b94-1068-458a-b803-03838c50ce53" />